 People always ask – where’s the closest beach to Orlando?
 As local, I know the better question is what’s the best beach to go to from Orlando.
 Of course, the answer all depends on what you’re looking for.
 Each of these beaches offers something a little different.
 I’ll give you the local lowdown on the best beaches near Orlando, and you can pick your favorite.
-Six of the best beaches near Orlando are:
+No matter if you’re looking for romantic things to do, day trips, or adventures around Orlando, nothing beats a trip to the beach.

 Clearwater / St Pete – The Best Beaches Near Orlando